ms/buildtogether.tech/src/debugging.md

 What habits should you have?

 Make sure you are trying to build the right thing.
-:   <span g="requirements_error" i="requirements error">Requirements
+:   [% i "requirements error" %][% g requirements_error %]Requirements errors[% /g %][% /i %] are a major cause of software projects failing in the real
-    errors</span> are a major cause of software projects failing in the real world, and every instructor has horror stories about students misinterpreting assignments and spending days building the wrong thing.
+    world, and every instructor has horror stories about students misinterpreting assignments and spending days building the wrong thing.
 When in doubt, ask, and to make your question and its answer clear, provide an